TUD-IMB/fosanalysis/README.md

+# fosanalyis -- A framework to calculate crack widths from fibre optical sensor data

 This project provides a framework for crack width calculation through strain measurement by fibre optical sensors.

-# Installation and Building documentation
+A quick guide on how to use this framework is provided in [Getting Started](./doc/GettingStarted.md).
+To build the full documentation, run `doxygen` in this directory and it will generate it in the directory `./Documentation/`

 In order to use this framework, make sure, that:
 - the dependencies as stated below are correctly installed (follow the instructions of the packages),
-- the `fosanalysis` directory is in your `$PYTHONPATH`, for the modules to be importable.

-To build the documentation, run `doxygen` in this directory to generate it to the directory `./Documentation/`

-# Dependencies
     - `Python >=3.?` (Developend under Python 3.9)
     - `scipy` for peak finding.
 See [scipy.org](https://scipy.org) for the documentation.
     - `numpy` for array handling and operations.
 See [numpy.org](https://numpy.org) for the documentation.
+- the `fosanalysis` directory is in your `$PYTHONPATH`, for the modules to be importable.

+---

-# Contributing, License, and Citation
+**Contributing, License, and Citation**

 See [CONTRIBUTING](./CONTRIBUTING.md) for details on how to contribute to `fosanalysis`.

 If you use this framework, please cite this paper (not yet published):